LiamHoving/LiamHoving/README.md

 ## Hi there 👋
+I am Liam and I study computer science at leeds beckett.
+I play rugby
+I am born in New Zealand but have been living in the Netherlands since 2010.
+I moved to the UK in 2024.

 <!--
 **LiamHoving/LiamHoving** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.